dokuzsertkol/Building-Inventory-and-Earthquake-Risk-Score-Calculation/README.md

 Final Project for the lecture Scripting Languages.

-Calculates the risk score of a building with its given features using the algorithm the instructor provided.
+Calculates the risk score of a building with user supplied features using the algorithm the instructor provided.

 The project was written in Python using SQLite for database operations and Tkinter for GUI.